 The Ministry of Finance – Tax Administration is the competent body for the area of compulsory insurance contributions within the framework of social security systems coordination

 EU Regulations for coordination also apply to non-EU nationals (the so-called “third countries”), but only provided that the insured has completed periods in two or more EU Member States.
 In such cases, insurance periods completed outside the EU are not taken into account, but pensions are paid in third countries.
 If an insured person does not meet the conditions for granting rights under EU regulations, the EU Member State will apply bilateral agreement on social security concluded with a third country (if any).
 In such cases, periods completed in a third country shall also be added, if this is provided by specific bilateral agreement.
 In cases when a national of a Member State has completed periods in a third country with which a Member State has concluded an agreement on social security that applies only to the nationals of the contracting states, for the purpose of the implementation of such agreement, the nationality of any EU Member State will be equal to the nationality of a Member State which has concluded a bilateral agreement with a third country.

 International agreements on social security protect the rights of Croatian citizens who are employed or resident abroad, as well as members of their families, and on the basis of which they exercise their rights arising from employment or insurance abroad, including the appropriate forms of social security.
 According to the Constitution of the Republic of Croatia, these agreements are part of the internal legal order, and are legally superior to the law (lex specialis) and, therefore, take precedence over domestic legislation.

-The Republic of Croatia applies agreements on social insurance with the following countries: Australia, Bosnia and Herzegovina, Montenegro, Canada, Canadian Province of Quebec, Macedonia, Serbia (FR Yugoslavia), Turkey.
+The Republic of Croatia applies agreements on social insurance with the following countries: Australia, Bosnia and Herzegovina, Montenegro, Canada, Canadian Province of Quebec, Macedonia, Serbia (FR Yugoslavia), Turkey, the Republic of Korea.